wame/GeneratorBundle/Resources/doc/4_entity_generation.md

 display option for a field.
 This field will then be used in the toString method.
 Example:
 `--fields="name:string(255 display)"`
+* **Default**
+If you want a property to have a default value, you can use this option.
+This option will automatically be converted to a string in case of a string return-type.
+In case of a \DateTime return-type, the default value will be used a constructor in the DateTime.
+For example the value 'today' would result in new \DateTime('today').
+For other return types the default value won't be converted.

 #### fields option with json